-Physico Chemical Ceramics Laboratory Staff Contact: A Prof CC Sorrell CP10 S1 T4
+Physico Chemical Ceramics Laboratory Staff Contact: Mr S Prokopovich CP10 S1 T4

-Laboratory progam illustrating the physical and chemical properties associated with the processing and performance of ceramic materials.
+Laboratory program illustrating the physical and chemical properties associated with the processing and performance of ceramic materials.
 Students are required to take part in a series of factory inspections.